 Another notable thing is that Winter Park is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-In Winter Park, a lot of people use the bus to get to work every day though Winter Park is a relatively small town.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Winter Park has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

-The per capita income in Winter Park in 2022 was $66,619, which is wealthy relative to Colorado and the nation.
-This equates to an annual income of $266,476 for a family of four.
+The per capita income in Winter Park in 2022 was $59,473, which is wealthy relative to Colorado and the nation.
+This equates to an annual income of $237,892 for a family of four.
+However, Winter Park contains both very wealthy and poor people as well.

 The people who call Winter Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winter Park residents report their race to be White.
-Important ancestries of people in Winter Park include German, Italian, Lithuanian, Irish, and English.
+Important ancestries of people in Winter Park include German, Lithuanian, English, Polish, and Irish.

 The most common language spoken in Winter Park is English.
 Other important languages spoken here include Italian and Other Indo-European.